leulged/leulged/README.md

 - 👋 Hi, I’m @leulged
-- 👀 I’m interested in python
+- 👀 I’m interested in python,django
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me leulgedion224@gmail.com

 <!---
 leulged/leulged is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.